Healthy Homes Assessment Tamatea

 What We Do

-As building inspectors, we take on all aspects that come with expert house inspections.
-We’re there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects associated with specialist home inspections.
+We are there to ensure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning an home.
+We are serious about your investment and conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning the house.

-We specialise in a variety of solutions to ensure that you are fully informed about the condition of any property you might be looking to purchase or sell in addition to other services.
+We specialise in a range of solutions to make sure you are fully aware of the state of any property you could be contemplating buying or selling in addition to other solutions.

-Not only do we work with you but we also have large clients including bank branches, local councils, and insurance firms.
-They clearly enjoy our peace of mind provided, because of the information contained included in our reports on building inspections.
+We not only collaborate with you, but we also collaborate with a number of large clients including municipal councils and banks, and insurance firms.
+Evidently they like our peace of mind provided, thanks to the information provided in our building inspection reports.

 Get Peace of Mind - Get in Touch